Michael-Gro/Honeycomb-Standardisation/README.md

 meth-.. is short for method..

-meth-1.ipynb is the code for Layer Growth   \n meth-2.ipynb is the code for Vertex Displacement \n meth-3.ipynb is the code for Voronoi Expansion
+meth-1.ipynb is the code for Layer Growth <br>
+meth-2.ipynb is the code for Vertex Displacement <br>
+meth-3.ipynb is the code for Voronoi Expansion <br>

 select-vertices.py can be used to generate Pointsets from Pictures associate-threads.py can be used to make these Pointsets ordered into threads (list of points) for further processing